adithya-adee/News-Feed-Generation/README.md

 # or
 yarn dev
 ```

-Open your browser and navigate to http://localhost:3000 to view the application.
+Open your browser and navigate to http://localhost:3000 to view the application (i.e frontend Next Js running).

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find bugs, please create an issue or submit a pull request.